Easy Recipes With Ground Beef: Burritos and Chili

 Buying ground beef doesn't have to be difficult.
 You're basically going to be looking for two things: the amount of beef and the fat content.

-The amount of beef depends on what recipe you will be making.
+Quantity: The amount of beef depends on what recipe you will be making.
 If you're not sure about a recipe, you can buy any amount and freeze what you don't use.
-Whatever you buy should be used or frozen within two-three days.
+Whatever you buy should be used or frozen within 2 to 3 days.

 About.com has a great article with further info on this meat, if you're interested.